Probabilistic Radio-Visual Active Sensing for Search and Tracking: Numerical results

 \section{Numerical results}

-In this Section the localization problem of Sec.~\ref{subsec:proof_concept} is extended to the active tracking of a moving target.
-At first, we numerically motivate the choice of the entire camera pose as control space (Sec.~\ref{subsec:why_control_space}), in accordance with the theoretical results of Sec.~\ref{sec:theoretical}.
-Secondly, we show that bi-modality allows to achieve higher robustness and time-efficiency than several uni-modal baselines (\mbox{Sec.~\ref{subsec:why_bimodality}}).
-Finally, the proposed algorithm is proven to be even more energy-efficient than a radio-only counterpart \mbox{(Sec.~\ref{subsec:finite energy})}, albeit the control law~\eqref{eq:control_input} does not account for any energy-preserving term.
+To support the theoretical results, the control law $\mathcal{C}$ is used to track a moving target in a Python-based synthetic environment.
+At first, we numerically motivate the choice of the entire camera pose as control space.
+Secondly, we show that bi-modality allows to achieve higher robustness and time-efficiency than several uni-modal baselines.
+Finally, the proposed algorithm is proven to be even more energy-efficient than a radio-only counterpart, albeit $\mathcal{C}$ does not account for any energy-preserving term.